krldmi/MPPP/doc/source/quickstart.rst

       ...
     RuntimeError: Required channel 1.6 not loaded, aborting.

-So it means that we have to load the channels first.
+So it means that we have to load the missing channel first.
 To do this we could enter the channels list to load manually, as we did for the overview, but we provide a way to get the list of channels needed by a given method using the `prerequisites` method attribute::

     >>> global_data.load(global_data.natural.prerequisites)